 The 2006 client profile focused on the fact that no country had indicted, issued a terrorist-related designation, or sanctioned Al Rajhi Bank or its owners, even though that was also true in 2005, when the original decision to close the account was made.
-The
+The internal HSBC emails indicate that two other major factors in the decision to restore the account were the threat made by Al Rajhi Bank to withdraw its business, and the promise of new revenue exceeding \$100,000 per year.

-1293 12/1/2006 email from HBUS Alan Ketley to HBUS Stephen Allen, HSBC Salman Hussain and others, "Al Rajhi Bank," OCC-PSI-00150892.
+&lt;sup>1294 12/1/2006 email from HBUS Alan Ketley to HBUS Stephen Allen, HSBC Salman Hussain, and others, "Al Rajhi Bank," OCC-PSI-00150892.
 Ms. Pesce told the Subcommittee that the court dismissal of charges against the bank was the single most important reason that she decided to re-open the relationship.
 Both Mr. Ketley and Ms. Pesce stated that they did due diligence on Al Rajhi Bank, and both thought that the risk could be managed and that they made sure the regulators were aware of the relationship.
 Subcommittee interviews of Teresa Pesce (3/30/2012) and Alan Ketley (2/26/2012).

-1294 12/1/2006 email from HBUS Alan Ketley to HBUS Stephen Allen, HSBC Salman Hussain and others, "Al Rajhi Bank," OCC-PSI-00150892.
+&lt;sup>1295 12/1/2006 email from HBUS Alan Ketley to HBUS Stephen Allen, HSBC Salman Hussain, and others, "Al Rajhi Bank," OCC-PSI-00150892.
 Ms. Pesce confirmed to the Subcommittee that the HBUS relationship with Al Rajhi Bank was limited to a banknotes relationship.
 Subcommittee interview of Teresa Pesce (3/30/12).

-1295 12/1/2006 email from HBUS Alan Ketley to HBUS Stephen Allen, HSBC Salman Hussain and others, "Al Rajhi Bank."
-OCC-PSI-00150892.
+12/1/2006 email from HBUS Alan Ketley to HBUS Stephen Allen, HSBC Salman Hussain, and others, "Al Rajhi Bank," OCC-PSI-00150892.

-1296 "Former U.S. Head of Al-Haramain Islamic Foundation Sentenced to 33 Months in Federal Prison," U.S. Attorney's Office for the District of Oregon press release (9/27/11) at 1.
+&lt;sup>1297 "Former U.S. Head of Al-Haramain Islamic Foundation Sentenced to 33 Months in Federal Prison," U.S. Attorney's Office for the District of Oregon press release (9/27/11), at 1.